benjavides/UEKeepSimulationChangesPlugin/README.md

 # README
-> Unreal Engine plugin to expose an engine function to save the changes made to an actor in blueprints
+> Unreal Engine plugin to expose an engine function to save the changes made to an actor in blueprints.
+Tested in Unreal 4.27.2

 ![image-20220826174114969](README.assets/image-20220826174114969.png)